Responsibilities of requesting and supplying libraries ILDS good practice guidelines

 Ensure all details of the request are correct and complete before submission.

-1. Full citation details (or commonly understood abbreviations)
+1. Full citation details (or commonly understood abbreviations).

-1. First author
+1. First author.

-1. First few words of the title
+1. First few words of the title.

 For books, as a minimum:

-1. Author
+1. Author.

-1. Title
+1. Title.

-1. Year
+1. Year.

-1. Edition (if applicable)
+1. Edition (if applicable).

 For all requests:

-• Your library code
+• your network and library code

-• Your e-mail address
+• your e-mail address (not for INCDocs)

-• Your full postal address
+• your full postal address (not for INCDocs)

 For data protection reasons, do not include the requester’s details.

-Unless you use a shared request management system, send requests via e-mail.
+Unless you use a shared request management system, or using INCDocs, send requests via e-mail.
 Include a clear indication in subject line whether it is document or loan you are requesting.
-Urgent requests may be made by phone but use discretion when describing requests as urgent.

 If you need more than three requests from the same library at the same time, contact the library before applying to discuss, unless there is already an arrangement in place.